 Although you can’t get an air conditioner outdoors, you can still get some relief on the worksite by setting up an industrial-grade work fan in your work or rest area (or both!).
 You’ll feel cooler with the added airflow and with your sweat evaporating quicker.

 15. Wear Breathable Gloves

 A lot of industrial work requires gloves to keep your most important assets (your hands) protected.
 And we all know how uncomfortable gloves can be during the hot summer heat.
 336 Stealth Vapor and 318 Cool It are both made of Kool Knit™ performance yarn that wicks away moisture and sweat from your hands.
 They’re extraordinarily comfortable and also provide excellent grip in dry and wet conditions.
-025 Overtime and 198 Fresh Air have an air-flow mesh back to keep hands cool and comfortable and are also great glove options when working in hot climates.
+025 Overtime has an air-flow mesh back to keep hands cool and comfortable for when working in hot climates.

 Protect Yourself from the Heat When Working Outside

 Safety is a top priority in any industrial worksite, and heat safety is no different.
 To minimize heat stress and heat-related illnesses, it’s important that heat safety education, guidelines, and programs are understood and practiced at the worksite.
 Along with that, following these 15 essential tips will help you keep your cool while working in the heat.